Classical actions of quantum permutation groups: Acknowledgments

 \section{Acknowledgments}

-A.F. is supported by the ANR grant ``Noncommutative analysis on groups and quantum groups'' (ANR-19-CE40-0002) and the ANR grant ``Operator algebras and dynamics on groups'' (ANR-19-CE40-0008).
-S.W. is supported by the Fundamental Research Funds for the Central Universities and the NSF of China (No.12031004).
+A.F. was supported by the ANR grant ``Noncommutative analysis on groups and quantum groups'' (ANR-19-CE40-0002) and the ANR grant ``Operator algebras and dynamics on groups'' (ANR-19-CE40-0008).
+S.W. was supported by the Fundamental Research Funds for the Central Universities and the NSF of China (No.12031004, No.12301161).